DHTMLX/gantt-docs/data/api/gantt_islinkallowed.md

 {{note
-The method invokes the api/gantt_onlinkvalidation_event.md event }}
+The method invokes the api/gantt_onlinkvalidation_event.md event.
+Therefore, if the api/gantt_onlinkvalidation_event.md event returns `false`, a link will be also considered as incorrect.
+}}

 <br>